csdevignes/trec-coding/README.md

 * Extraction : Display scanned resultsheet in transparency to see the grid better, and grid in black lines
 * Correction : Aim of correction is to have the total number of filled boxes - number of errors
-* * We can obtain this total number of filled boxes by using the mean pixel intensity
+* * We can obtain this total number of filled boxes by using the mean pixel intensity : to optimize
 * Add the possibility to take a picture of the scanned result sheet
 * Jupyter part : factorize by adding modules to import for extraction, visualisation...